 Working in the outdoors

-When working in the outdoors with clients or supervisees we are invited to re-adjust to the ultimate context within which we all live, that is, the natural world.
+When working in the outdoors with clients and supervisees I invite you to re-adjust to the ultimate context within which we all live, that is, the natural world.
 We are all children of nature and every breath we take is a reminder of this deepest of connections.
-In my daily life including my work as a psychotherapist I usually feel more alive and present in the outdoors as this is where I feel most at home.
+In my daily life including my work as a supervisor and psychotherapist I usually feel more alive and present in the outdoors as this is where I feel most at home.

-In outdoor therapy I support you in focusing on your relationship with the natural world as well as with yourself – through your breathing, movement, or bodily gestures.
+In outdoor therapy and supervision I support you in focusing on your relationship with the natural world as well as with yourself – through your breathing, movement, or bodily gestures or through what you might be drawn to whilst in the outdoors.
+So, we explore how the natural world can be a source of support to you in either your therapy or your work as a counsellor, psychotherapist or supervisor

 As John Muir said: